Introducing the pBiblx2 Street Wise Bible System.

 Perhaps this too much information.
 The second resource we'll look at is the word or phrase search in menu option "Bible and Tools".

 Perhaps we know a few words of the verse that we are trying to locate; "faithful servant".
 Click on the link below to see this type of search then return back.
 Try your own phrase while your at it!

-Basic also allows for Book Chapter (Chapter Range) Verse (Verse Range) for verses that you know kjv@Psalms:27
+The basic bible searching facility also allows for Book Chapter (Chapter Range) Verse (Verse Range) for verses that you know kjv@Psalms:27

 Having the ability to compare translations side by side can prove valuable especially in multi lingual situations.

-The Parallel menu button lets you view the same verses in two seperate translations.
+The Parallel button lets you view the same verses in two seperate translations.
 It is often helpful simply to have the Treasury of Sciptural Knowledge side by side with your present translation just to have an immediate set of verse links available to dig down a little deeper.

 There are times "Seeker" and "Basic" type searches produce more information than you can visually sort through.

 The menu option "Filter" can be used to narrow the scope down to specific segments of the Bible such as "Pauline Prison Episltes"

 Here's a link to see a filtered in action: filter:NT-EPISTLES-PAUL-PRISON truth+in+love

 Look in the filter selection box to see all of the filters currently available.